AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/scripting_with_lua/start_lua_from_template/appkit_structure.md

 ![Lua structure using the Appkit](../../../images/appkit_structure_custom_boot.png)

-You set up your game with a custom boot script.
+You set up your project with a custom boot script.
 This boot script loads the `core/appkit/lua/app.lua` file, as well as any other custom Lua modules you want to run.
 In this scenario, you are fully responsible for setting up the Appkit and using the services it provides.

 Use this setup if you are comfortable with developing with Lua, and if you want to completely rewrite the way the `SimpleProject` handles things like level loading.
-Be aware that you will need to re-implement yourself most of what the `SimpleProject` does, such as handling the Test Level event in the interactive editor, creating and destroying game worlds, or managing level transitions.
+Be aware that you will need to re-implement yourself most of what the `SimpleProject` does, such as handling the Test Level event in the interactive editor, creating and destroying engine worlds, or managing level transitions.
 See ~{ Managing worlds, levels and cameras through the Appkit }~ for an introduction to some of these tasks, and for a working sample of a boot script that loads and uses the Appkit directly.

 See also ~{ Starting Lua from scratch: using a custom boot script }~ for details on the basic requirements for a custom boot script.